1.1. Contact organisation

 A volume Laspeyres index is compiled, with a fixed base year.

-• In mining and quarrying, the results for the majority of the enterprises are aggregated for the important products.
+- In mining and quarrying, the results for the majority of the units are aggregated for the important products.
 The quantity relative between the reference period and the base period for each of these products is weighted by their share of the base period value of production in order to produce the index for quarrying.

-• In manufacturing, quantity relatives are calculated for each product or deflated (using the industrial output price index at the NACE 3-digit level) production value depending on the type of data collected.
+- In manufacturing, quantity relatives are calculated for each product or deflated (using the industrial output prices index at the NACE 3-digit level) production value depending on the type of data collected.
 When data has been collected by product, the various quantity relatives are combined using weights based on their production value.
-Once an index has been compiled for all enterprises, regardless of the origin of the data, these are combined by weighting the index for each enterprise within a single activity size stratum according to its production value.
-These indices at the stratum level are combined into indices for each group and higher levels of NACE (including MIGs) using value added at factor cost as weights.
+Once an index has been compiled for all units, regardless of the origin of the data, these are combined by weighting the index for each unit within a single activity size stratum according to its production value at the base year.
+These indices at the stratum level are combined into indices for each group and higher levels of NACE (including MIGs), using value added at factor cost as weights.

-• The same method as in manufacturing is used in electricity and materials recovery as well.
-In water supply, the quantity data is aggregated for each of the two types of water enterprises (desalination and distribution) and a simple index is compiled for them.
+- The same method as in manufacturing is used in electricity and materials recovery as well.

-These indices are then aggregated using value added as weight.
-Weights are calculated based on the value added in the base year (derived from the SBS survey).
+These indices are then aggregated using value added at factor cost as weight.
+Weights are calculated based on the value added at factor cost in the base year (derived from the SBS survey).

 18.6.
 Adjustment